 Kyle wanted no part of Scientology.
 Despite this, however, Tom Brennan and his Scientologist girlfriend, Wendy Jill Borden, had been placing a great deal of pressure on Kyle to take a personality test.
 (Borden was a staffer at the New York City Org—or Scientology “church”—in Clearwater for training.
 Borden and Brennan were introduced by their mutual friend Denise Miscavige Gentile, the twin sister of the organization’s head.
 The two married soon after Kyle returned to Charlottesville in September.)

-At this point Kyle wanted to come home.
-He wanted to go back to school in Charlottesville, at Piedmont Virginia Community College, but the fall semester was already underway.
+At this point, Kyle wanted to come home.
+He wanted to go back to Charlottesville at Piedmont Virginia Community College, but the fall semester was already underway.
 He asked me if I would talk with his professors to see if he could start the semester late, as he did not want to waste any more time.

-Kyle called again the following day.
+Kyle called the following day again.
 He was upset.
 The previous evening, everybody in the apartment—Kyle, Brennan, and Borden—had gotten into a huge argument.
 Kyle said they were pushing him to pay for a personality test, and they wanted him to take Scientology courses.
 They also told Kyle that his mother was “evil” for allowing him to see a psychiatrist.
-Kyle told me that the argument had been extremely heated.
-At one point, Kyle said, he told Brennan and his girlfriend what he really thought of Scientology—he thought it was ludicrous—and also how he felt about his father spending all of his money on it.
+Kyle said to me that the argument had been extremely heated.
+At one point, Kyle said, he told Brennan and his girlfriend what he thought of Scientology—he thought it was ludicrous—and also how he felt about his father spending all of his money on it.

 Kyle was never the same after this visit.

-During the conversation that followed, Kyle discovered that the man was a homeless veteran, and that he was living in a park not far from Cleveland Street.
+During the conversation that followed, Kyle discovered that the man was a homeless veteran and lived in a park not far from Cleveland Street.
 Kyle had a soft spot in his heart for veterans.
 Military personnel, and law enforcement officers, were Kyle’s heroes.
 Back home in Charlottesville, Kyle enjoyed attending military events.
-He loved hanging out with veterans, and would often draw them out so he could hear their stories.
+He loved hanging out with veterans and would often draw them out so he could hear their stories.

-The two officers—who Kyle later said were great guys—actually spent their break time that night chatting with Kyle.
+Kyle later said the two officers were great guys—actually spent their break time that night chatting with Kyle.
 The homeless vet stayed out on the sidewalk with Kyle all night long.
 The two passed the time talking war stories.